Software

 Global inbox placement has also declined, which means more messages risk slipping into the spam folder or missing the inbox entirely.
 Poor data quality adds to the challenge, since invalid email addresses cause hard bounces that damage domain reputation and trigger spam filters.

-This matters because email still delivers strong returns.
-Every message that fails to reach the inbox wastes that opportunity.
+Email still delivers strong returns, so every message that fails to reach the inbox wastes that opportunity.

 For teams sending at scale, compliance adds another layer of pressure.
 Gmail, for example, requires a one-click unsubscribe for senders pushing more than 5,000 messages a day.

-An email deliverability tool helps teams stay ahead by monitoring placement, protecting reputation, validating contacts, and keeping campaigns in line with evolving requirements.
+An email deliverability platform helps stay ahead by monitoring placement, protecting reputation, validating contacts, and keeping campaigns in line with evolving requirements.

 Increase your deliverability by validating standard and catch-all emails in real time.
 Get started with Listmint for free.